Skip to content

 Norfolk Island is located in the Pacific Ocean, approximately 1,600 km northeast of Sydney, Australia.
 There is archaeological evidence of Polynesian occupation on Norfolk Island somewhere between c.1150 and c.1450.
 Other than that, Norfolk Island remained uninhabited until 1788–1814 when it hosted a British colonial settlement.
 The island was re-occupied as a penal settlement from 1825–1853, after which it had limited occupation in preparation for the 1856 arrival of settlers from Pitcairn Island who were descendants of Tahitian women and mutineers of HMS Bounty.

-Pitcairn Settler heritage has long been downplayed in the presentation and interpretation of Norfolk Island’s UNESCO World Heritage Listed Kingston and Arthur’s Vale Historic Area (KAVHA).
-The Reimagining KAVHA project aims to explore the role living heritage sites like KAVHA play in resisting or reinforcing cultural injustices.
-The research team will be working closely with Pitcairn Settler descendants to co-create public history outputs – including zines and a self-guided heritage walk pamphlet – and a policy report that will provide recommendations for enhancing the visibility of Pitcairner heritage in KAVHA.
-Community engagement activities will support Pitcairn Settler descendants in their efforts to articulate the value of their heritage and the importance of preserving their unique culture into the future.
+Pitcairn Settler heritage had long been downplayed in the presentation and interpretation of Norfolk Island’s UNESCO World Heritage Listed Kingston and Arthur’s Vale Historic Area (KAVHA).
+The Reimagining KAVHA project (2021–24) aimed to explore the role living heritage sites like KAVHA play in resisting or reinforcing cultural injustices.
+The research team worked closely with Pitcairn Settler descendants and others with long and deep connections to Norfolk Island to co-create eight public outputs (zines) that amplify experiences, feelings, attachments and memories associated with Kingston that may otherwise not be captured in traditional heritage management and interpretation practices.
+The project also produced a series of scholarly outputs published in peer-reviewed journals and other academic outlets.

 Project Objectives